crmcarecloud/api-php-client/docs/Api/CustomersApi.md

 Delete a property of a customer

-Delete a specific customer property record on a customer account
+Delete a specific customer property record on a customer account.

 ### Example
 ```php